FindHotel/sapi/README.md

   ...filters
 }

-sapiClient.placeSearchWithRates(searchParams, onHotelsCb, onRatesCb)
+sapiClient.placeSearchWithRates(searchParams, onHotelsReceived, onRatesReceived)
 ```

 Besides the search params it receives optional callbacks:

-- `onHotelsCb` - static hotels from Algolia
+- `onHotelsReceived` - static hotels from Algolia
-- `onRatesCb` - every time client receives a new batch of rates from RAA poling
+- `onRatesReceived` - every time client receives a new batch of rates from RAA poling

 `placeSearchWithRates` is async method that returns Promise which resolves with the next response